jayeshmahapatra/TranslateOCRApp/README.md

 Point the camera at the text you want to translate and capture an image by clicking the capture button.
 After the capture, the app will translate the text and display an image with the translated text.

+**Note**: The app needs wifi internet the first time it's used to download and store the translation models.

 ## Workflow

 The TranslateOCRApp works in the following steps: